Skip to main content

 In consultation with the Advisory Board, we will create a statement of similar principles for the Chesnutt Archive itself, and we have already begun to adopt practices based on these values.

-First, we’ve emphasized involving African American students, both undergraduate and graduate, in our work.
-As part of that process, we have also cultivated an organic approach to the growth and direction-setting of the project, rather than a rigidly structured, deliverables-driven, top-down stance.
+First, we have cultivated an organic approach to the growth and direction-setting of the project, rather than a rigidly structured, deliverables-driven, top-down stance.
 Two examples may serve to characterize this emphasis and its effects.
-First, Bianca Swift, a researcher funded by UNL’s undergraduate research program (UCARE) was interested in working with Chesnutt’s materials.
+First, Bianca Swift—now a Chesnutt Archive assistant editor but at the time a researcher funded by UNL’s undergraduate research program (UCARE)—was interested in working with Chesnutt’s materials.
 In conversation with two of the editors, she developed a project in which she tracked down, transcribed, and encoded Chesnutt’s correspondence with other members of the Black intelligentsia.
 Swift is also a poet, and rather than work against her creative tendencies, she suggested that she use some of her funded time to write poems in a kind of trans-historical dialogue with Chesnutt.
 This has resulted in a chapbook and a reflective nonfiction essay on Chesnutt’s activism and the situation of the Black activist today, focalized through Swift’s own experience of both poetry and protest.
-At the same time, Swift’s work on the correspondence (which was not part of the NEH-funded work) influenced the direction of the next phase of funding applications, which focuses on the correspondence and centrally features the materials on which Swift has been working.
+At the same time, Swift’s work on the correspondence (which was not part of the Archive's earlier NEH-funded work) influenced the direction of the next phase of funding applications, which focuses on the correspondence and centrally features the materials on which Swift had been working.

 Finally, the Chesnutt Archive regularly involves all of its faculty, staff, and editors in decision-making.
 We have several ways of facilitating this.
-First is the use of a Slack channel and frequent email communication with the editors for everyday consultation.
+First is the use of Microsoft Teams and Discord channels and frequent email communication with the editors for everyday consultation.
 Second is a series of all-hands meetings, hosted by UNL, at which we raise all matters of significance to the project, debate openly about future planning, and discuss problems encountered in any part of the Chesnutt Archive.
 Third are regular smaller meetings among the editorial staff and between the editorial and technical groups to handle subsets of our work.
 Fourth, the responsibility of creating presentations or publications related to our work is distributed widely among the group; undergraduate and graduate students, as well as staff and editors, have made such presentations.
-Finally, in the first year we established a monthly reading club in which the staff—from project directors to graduate and undergraduate research assistants—read the same work and met to discuss their thoughts and reactions.
-The activity was well-received and served to raise the general awareness of Chesnutt’s broader body of work among those of us transcribing and encoding the texts; as a channel for our group members to express their reactions to Chesnutt’s often emotionally and politically challenging work; and as a means to generate research ideas.

 III.
 Editorial Policy

 All of the practices and decisions above are rightly understood as part of the editorial policy of the project.
 They have also, therefore, informed the more technical aspects of our editorial policy revision, the revisitation of which was also triggered by moving to a TEI-based encoding platform and expanding the Chesnutt Archive to include materials hitherto unaddressed by Chesnutt Archive policies.
-Our current policy, still in development, may be found in its state as of the publication of this white paper in Appendix B and in its current state at the Chesnutt Archive site.
+Our current policy, which is ongoingly reevaluated and updated, may be found on the Chesnutt Archive site.
 Below are the most significant examples of decisions we’ve made in light of our overall shift in approach.

 Dialect regularization